Oluwasetemi/react-note/pages/routing.md

 ## [Assignment]{.text-gradient.text-4xl}

 Build a simple `Blog Application` with `React Router`.
 The app should have a `Home Page` displaying a list of blog posts.
 Each post should have a title and a brief excerpt, with a link to its `Detail Page`.
 The `Detail Page` should show the full content of the selected blog post, which can be dynamically generated.
 Users should be able to go back to the `Home Page` from any page or the previous page.
 Also, <span class="text-gradient">handle 404 errors</span> by displaying a fallback page when a non-existent route is visited.

+Try out [Tanstack Router](https://tanstack.com/router/latest/docs/framework/react/installation) for a different experience.

+We will discuss more about frameworks in the next semester. 🚀 Nextjs, ReactRouterv7, Tanstack, and more.